-The Company's portfolio includes property lending and sale & leaseback investments.
-The Company is inherently exposed to the risk of default by a borrower or tenant.
-Each property lending and sale & leaseback investment transaction is subject to a due diligence process to assess the credit risks implicit in the transaction and confirm that the risk of default has been appropriately mitigated.
-The Company protects its interests through taking security over the underlying property associated with the investment transaction.
+The Company's portfolio includes property investments.
+The Company is inherently exposed to the risk of default by a borrower or tenant for such assets.
+Each property investment transaction is subject to a due diligence process to assess the credit risks implicit in the transaction and confirm that the risk of default has been appropriately mitigated.
+The Company typically protects its interests through taking security over the underlying property associated with the investment transaction.